A. General Jurisdiction Unit

 While the GJU’s success reducing the inventory of its cases has resulted in a reduction in the length of time litigants wait to have their cases reached for hearing, the length of time parties are waiting for a written decision is increasing.
 Generally, newer cases require more attention from a magistrate and, therefore, it takes longer to dispose of them.
 We will continue to review and modify the GJU’s practices and procedures as appropriate to address the ongoing challenges it confronts.

 B. Bureau of Special Education Appeals

-The BSEA received approximately 495 hearing requests during FY 2017 (representing a decrease from the 568 requests in the prior year).
-BSEA hearing officers conducted full hearings resulting in the issuance of 22 decisions (representing a slight decrease from the 23 decisions issued in the previous year).
-In addition, 50 substantive written rulings were issued (as compared to 48 in the previous year).
-In FY 2017, the BSEA facilitated 118 IEP Team meetings, a decrease from the 135 conducted during the previous year.
-Tab 2 contains a multi-year summary of the BSEA's annual statistics.
+The BSEA received 481 hearing requests during FY 2018, a decrease from the 495 hearing requests received in the prior year.
+BSEA hearing officers conducted full hearings resulting in the issuance of 13 decisions, a decrease from the 22 decisions issued during the previous year.
+In addition, 35 substantive written rulings were issued in FY 2018 as compared to 50 during the previous year.
+Tab 2 contains a multi-year summary of the BSEA’s annual statistics.

-In addition to performing its dispute resolution function, during FY 2017, BSEA staff conducted several educational programs for Special Education Parent Advisory Councils, parent advocacy groups, school district personnel, non-profit groups, Massachusetts Continuing Legal Education presentations and other interested groups around the Commonwealth.
-This commitment to increasing the visibility of BSEA's service will continue in the next year.
+In FY 2018, BSEA staff also provided numerous trainings and presentations for constituent groups, including Special Education Parent Advisory Councils, parent advocacy groups, school district personnel, non-profit groups, Massachusetts Continuing Legal Education presentations and other interested groups around the Commonwealth.
+This commitment to increasing the visibility of BSEA’s services will continue.